Dyslexia: Signs, Causes, Types, Statistics

-- Primary Dyslexia - Does not change with age and is a malfunction in the left side of brain.
+- Primary Dyslexia: Does not change with age and is a malfunction on the left side of the brain.

-Causes of dyslexia are often hereditary in nature and are not caused by any emotional trauma.
+Causes of dyslexia are typically hereditary in nature and are not caused by any emotional trauma.

 Learning disabilities affect about 5 percent of all school-age children in public schools in the United States.
 The majority of schoolchildren who receive special education services have deficits in reading, and dyslexia is the most common cause.